midnattssol/midnattssol-syntax/README.md

-# Shishkin
+# Midnattssol

-Shishkin is a dark syntax theme for Atom, inspired by Ivan Shishkin's landscape paintings.
+Midnattssol is a dark neon syntax theme for Atom.